Azathothas/Stars/README.md

 - [sayanarijit/xplr](https://github.com/sayanarijit/xplr) – A hackable, minimal, fast TUI file explorer
 - [scullionw/dirstat-rs](https://github.com/scullionw/dirstat-rs) – (fastest?) disk usage cli, similar to windirstat.
 - [segersniels/supdock](https://github.com/segersniels/supdock) – What's Up, Doc(ker)?
 A slightly more visual way to interact with the docker daemon.
 Supdock is a wrapper for the docker binary meaning you can still use all of the other docker commands without issues.
+- [shadow/shadow](https://github.com/shadow/shadow) – Shadow is a discrete-event network simulator that directly executes real application code, enabling you to simulate distributed systems with thousands of network-connected processes in realistic and scalable private network experiments using your laptop, desktop, or server running Linux.
 - [sharkdp/bat](https://github.com/sharkdp/bat) – A cat(1) clone with wings.
 - [sharkdp/binocle](https://github.com/sharkdp/binocle) – a graphical tool to visualize binary data
 - [sharkdp/diskus](https://github.com/sharkdp/diskus) – A minimal, fast alternative to 'du -sh'